WebAssembly/threads/document/core/exec/runtime.rst

      \byte^\ast \\
    \end{array}

-.. todo:: ensure identity of wait + wake operations is preserved
-.. todo:: remove spawn from events in a typed way?

 The access of *mutable* shared state is performed through the |ARD|, |AWR|, and |ARMW| actions.
 Each action accesses an abstract *location*, which consists of an :ref:`address <syntax-addr>` of a :ref:`shared <syntax-shared>` :ref:`memory <syntax-meminst>` instance, a symbolic *field* name in the respective object (either |LLEN| for the size or |LDATA| for the vector of bytes), and an offset index into the field.